DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 #### No GCSE or equivalent qualification

-Candidates who do not have a GCSE or equivalent qualification are if they're currently studying for a GCSE or equivalent in the subject.
+Candidates who do not have a GCSE or equivalent qualification are if they’re currently studying for a GCSE or equivalent in the subject.

 If they’re studying for it, they’re asked to enter details of the qualification they’re studying for.